-Easy Slow Cooker Venison Stew is the best way to cook up the small venison roasts you have in the freezer now that hunting season is over.
+Easy Slow Cooker Venison Stew is the best way to cook up small venison roasts you have in the freezer.

-This slow cooker venison recipe is easy to set up in the morning before you leave for work – or even the night before!
+This crock-pot venison stew is easy to set up in the morning before you leave for work – or even the night before!

 Add healthy vegetables to your Easy Slow Cooker Venison Stew

 What I like about this crock pot venison stew recipe is that you can get creative with your vegetables.